 Who has green eyes on Game Of Thrones?
-Arya Stark’s prophecy spells trouble for Danaerys Targaryen
+Arya Stark’s prophecy did NOT come true for Daenerys and Cersei

 Spoilers are coming.
 You know what to do.